top of page

 BRIDGES & LADDERS / RAMPS

-Make them as long or as wide as you need.
+Make them as wide & long as you need.

 Make sure there are no gaps where the hamster's foot can get stuck!